-To qualify for certification under the new CPO program, a participant must receive a minimum of 45 credit hours of NACOLE certified training and attend two annual NACOLE conferences within three consecutive years.
+To qualify for certification, a participant must receive a minimum of 45 credit hours of NACOLE certified training and attend two annual NACOLE conferences within three consecutive years.
 Of those 45 credit hours, participants must receive a minimum of 1.5 credit hours in each of NACOLE’s 6 core competencies (Civilian Oversight of Law Enforcement, Investigations, the Public and Transparency, Law, Policing/Law Enforcement Policies & Procedures, Remediation and Discipline).
-Participants will be required to read two items from the approved reading list.
+In addition, participants are required to read two items from the approved reading list.
 All certification requirements must be completed in a three-year period.

 Because of the increased volume of training and educational opportunities provided by NACOLE, as of January 1, 2017, certain webinars, symposiums, and regional meetings offered by NACOLE will be recognized as qualifying credit hours.
 Whether the sessions will qualify for credit hours or not will be noted in program informational materials.

-All those currently holding a CPO certification on January 1, 2017 will be grandfathered into the new CPO Program.
-From that point they will have to maintain their certification under the new program guidelines.
+Note: All those holding a CPO certification on December 31, 2016 were grandfathered into the new CPO Program which took effect on January 31 2017.
+From that point they must maintain their certification under the new program guidelines.
 For those who began the certification process at the 2015 or 2016 Annual NACOLE Conferences, their credit hours and conference attendance will be applied towards the new program.

 No costs will be associated with the program through 2017.
-In 2018 there will be a fee added to help cover program costs.
+In 2018 there may be a fee added to help cover program costs.